Building a Feedback Culture (Feedback Series 4/4)

 4. Request.
 You can offer a request for using the desired behavior going forward and even provide an example or co-create one.

-The SBI approach comes from the Center for Creative Leadership.
+The SBI approach comes from the Center for Creative Leadership and is one of the cleanest ways to deliver feedback without triggering defensiveness.

-S (situation) - Describe the situation.
-Be specific about when and where it occurred.
+S (Situation) - Describe the specific context.
+When and where did this occur?

-B (behavior) - Describe the observable behavior.
+B (Behavior) - Describe the observable behavior.
+Stick to what you saw or heard - not interpretations.
 Don’t assume you know what the other person was thinking.

 Quote of the day: “Criticism, like rain, should be gentle enough to nourish a [person’s] growth without destroying [their] roots.” – Frank A. Clark

-Q: What approach do you use in providing feedback to your team?
-Comment below.
+Reflection Question: What approach do you use in providing feedback to your team?
+Comment below; we’d love to hear from you.

 As a Leadership Coach, I partner with leaders to help them provide effective feedback to their direct reports, teammates, and other stakeholders, contact me to learn more.